Deals of the day-Mergers and acquisitions

 ** Marathon Oil has launched the sale of its British North Sea oil and gas fields, a document seen by Reuters showed, the latest U.S. firm to retreat from the basin to focus on onshore shale production at home.

-** South Africa’s Aveng will sell its rail business for 133 million rand ($9 million) to black-owned investment company Mathupha Capital, the construction firm said.
+** South Africa’s Aveng will sell its rail business for 133 million rand ($9 million) to investment company Mathupha Capital, the construction firm said.

 ** British broadcaster ITV said it would not bid for Endemol Shine, the Netherlands-based production company put on the block by owners private equity firm Apollo and Twenty-First Century Fox.